theonethatgotcaught/Omega/README.md

 ## Group Omega

 ## 📑Project description
 Real or Not?
-NLP with Disaster Tweets: For this project we are
+NLP with Disaster Tweets: For this project we are challenged to buil a Machine Learning model

-## 📊Data
+## 📊 Data

 ## 📥 Submission